Latitude50

 Dogs welcome

-Dog-friendly all year round, Porthilly is a popular spot with dog walkers as the shallow waters are perfect for dogs to splash around in and cool down on a hot summer's day.
-Rock beach is also dog-friendly should you wish to go for a longer stroll with your four-legged friend.
+Dog friendly all year round, Porthilly is a popular spot with dog walkers as the shallow waters are perfect for dogs to splash around in and cool down on a hot summer's day.

 The church

-St Michael's Church is steeped in history and its location alone is enough to take your breath away.
 Perched majestically above the estuary, separated by a sea wall with steps leading down to the sand, this picture postcard church is popular for weddings.

-Porthilly is home to well-renowned artist, Jethro Jackson as well as a selection of local and national artists.
-If you are looking to purchase a special piece of artwork to take home with you or just fancy a browse of the beautiful seascapes, this pretty local gallery is a must.
+If you’re looking to purchase a special piece of artwork to take home with you or just fancy a browse of the beautiful seascapes, this pretty local gallery is a must.

 The water

-Whether you fancy an early morning swim or a relaxing evening's paddleboarding session, when the tide is up, this sheltered cove is a haven for watersport's enthusiasts.
-The cove is also a popular pit stop for sailors who come in to enjoy a moment of calm.
+Whether you fancy an early morning swim or a relaxing evening's paddleboarding session, when the tide is up, this sheltered cove is a haven for water sports enthusiasts.

-The mussels & oysters
+The mussels and oysters

 You may have already sampled a Porthilly oyster or mussel as they are served in some of the finest restaurants in the country.
-These award-winning shellfish are grown and harvested in the estuary waters just around the corner from Porthilly by Rock Shellfish.

 Stay in Porthilly